0x48piraj/smearhash/README.md

 - The data representation makes it quite easy to extract color features of the video for different areas.

-You can also see nice examples and try them out at [@raj/blurhash](https://piyushraj.org/blurhash).
+You can also see the demo and try it out at [@raj/smearhash](https://piyushraj.org/smearhash).

 ## How does it work?